 - How much your friends, family, local schoolkids, a paid editor, strangers, and/or anyone else who is not a published author loved your manuscript

-– Quotes from anyone who loved your novel, except perhaps for one or two brief quotes from a published author (don’t forget I’m taking these with a grain of salt)
+- Quotes from anyone who loved your novel, except perhaps for one or two brief quotes from a published author (agents will be taking these with a grain of salt)

 - Any rejection letters or references to rejection letters or quotes from rejection letters no matter how positive the person was when they were rejecting you

 - What you think the cover should look like